Do birth control pills cause brain aneurysms?

 Sadly, today I found out that a friend of my family has just passed away.
 The cause of her sudden death was a brain aneurysm.
 I have been researching brain aneurysms and have found out that oral contraceptives are thought to sometimes cause them.
 I am 19 and I am taking birth control, and now I am very worried.
 Can you give me some statistics about brain aneurysms linked to oral contraceptives?
 Thank you.

-The sudden loss of someone close to you can raise all sorts of scary questions, but rest assured that your birth control pills will not give you a brain aneurysm.
-Medical research has shown no relationship at all between brain aneurysms and oral contraceptives.
-Perhaps you are thinking about blood clots, which — similar to brain aneurysms — can possibly lead to stroke.
-Oral contraceptives have been associated with an increased risk of blood clots, although for otherwise healthy women, this increased risk is still incredibly small.
-For more information on birth control pills and blood clots, check out the Related Q&As listed below.
+The sudden loss of a loved one can raise all sorts of scary questions, but rest assured that medical research has shown no relationship between brain aneurysms and oral contraceptives.
+Perhaps you're thinking about blood clots, which — similar to brain aneurysms — can possibly lead to stroke.
+Oral contraceptives have been associated with an increased risk of blood clots, although for otherwise healthy prople assigned female at birth, this increased risk is still incredibly small.
+People with blood clots may experience swelling, pain, tenderness, redness of the skin, irregular heartbeat, anxiety, coughing up blood, very low blood pressure, or fainting.
+However, others may show or experience no signs or symptoms at all.
+Combined oral contraceptives, genetic clotting disorders, smoking, those 60 or older, prolonged inactivity, surgery, and cancer are risk factors of blood clots.
+Altogether, a closer look at the science behind aneurysms, as well as birth control and blood clots, may ease some of your distress.